singvarr/excel_freezer/README.md

 ### Configuring the application

 In order to customize freezing process a configuration should be created.
 It's possible to preserve formulae in the specified ranges or exclude sheets with auxiliary data.
+Here is an example:

 ```json
 [